-The Revert links on this history page can be used to change the current wiki page to a prior version.
 The time link for each version can be clicked to view that prior version without reverting.
 The First and Second links next to a version can be used to set either the first field or second field at the top of the history page which is labelled Difference: .
 Clicking the Go button for the Difference form computes the change set between two selected versions of a wiki document.
 This might look like: